rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 A diagram to explain this logic in a visual manner:
 ![](/images/async_queue_blog/AsyncExplanationDiagram.png)

+Here, we see that the direct queue doesn't wait for the copy queue at all.
+The worker threads (there are multiple of them, but the diagram only shows one for simplicity) run the meshing algorithm, get a command list, record the CopyResource call and submit to the copy queue for execution.
+The CPU takes the loaded chunks, adds them to a datastrucure (in my case : a hashmap) and fills the indirect command buffer with relavant info.

+The Direct queue uses the indirect command buffer to perform GPU culling, where the non culled chunks are rendered.

 ## Grouping copy command list calls together.

+While the solution mentioned above works fairly well, it uses a dedicated command list for EACH copy resource call (I do use a queue so that command list can be resued, but the number of command list can go up to 8).

+According to [Nvidia's Advanced API Performance - Command Buffers blog](https://developer.nvidia.com/blog/advanced-api-performance-command-buffers/), they mention that:

+> Don’t create too many threads or too many command lists. \
+        Too many threads oversubscribes your CPU resources, while too many command lists may accumulate too much overhead.

+A potential fix for this problem, is to use N copy command lists, where N is the number of frames in flight.
+Then, ALL the copy resource calls that happen during frame X can be submitted at once to the copy queue.

+Great, right :thinking:
+Well... you cant record calls on a command list when it is closed, and you cant submit a command list *while* it is closed.
+To fixed this issue, you can use *conditional variables* to *block* the worker thread from submitted command list after the command list has been closed.

+The code where I used this approach can be found [here](https://github.com/rtarun9/voxel-engine/blob/db24ad88908f1dd5f2ccdfab133530f393d835d7/src/renderer.cpp#L308) and [here](https://github.com/rtarun9/voxel-engine/blob/db24ad88908f1dd5f2ccdfab133530f393d835d7/include/voxel-engine/renderer.hpp#L118).

 ## Closing Thoughts
 Deferred shading is a really simple rendering technique that gives you the capability to add a lot of lights in the scene, potentially improve the performance of complex scenes and worlds, and open doors to several exciting screen space algorithms due to the per-pixel data stores in the GBuffer (geometry buffer).